joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Time and Materials with Guaranteed Maximum Price (T&M GMP) Contract: In this type of contract, the seller agrees to a fixed maximum price for the work performed.
 The seller is reimbursed for all the time spent and materials used, but the total cost cannot exceed the maximum agreed-upon price.

-There are several advantages and disadvantages to using a T&M contract.
 For buyers, T&M contracts offer greater flexibility and control over the project, as they can make changes to the scope of work as the project progresses.
 Additionally, T&M contracts can be beneficial when the project is complex or when the actual costs of the project are difficult to estimate.

 For sellers, T&M contracts provide a predictable revenue stream and a guaranteed hourly rate for their employees.
 Additionally, T&M contracts reduce the risk of underestimating the costs of the project, which can result in reduced profits or even losses.

 However, T&M contracts also present some risks for both parties.
 For buyers, there is the risk of the seller inflating the time spent working on the project, as they are reimbursed for all the time spent.
 Additionally, the lack of a fixed price can make budgeting and financial management more difficult for the buyer.
 For sellers, there is the risk of incurring higher-than-expected costs, which can result in reduced profits or losses if the hourly rate is not sufficient.

 ## Compliance

 Compliance refers to the act of adhering to rules, regulations, and standards that are set by a governing body or authority.
 It is a critical component of any organization, as non-compliance can lead to legal, financial, and reputational risks.

-There are various types of compliance, depending on the industry, sector, and location of an organization.
-Some common examples include:
+Some common compliance examples include:

 * Regulatory compliance: This refers to the adherence to laws and regulations that are set by government bodies, such as environmental regulations, labor laws, data protection laws, and financial regulations.